Do Dogs Sleep in Their Own Poop? (10 Factors)

 Motherhood

 Sometimes, mother dogs can become very protective and will not leave their young pups alone, even if this means they’ll have to sleep in their puppies’ poop.
-This is not the case with all mother dogs, but some canine moms will display this behavior, so it shouldn’t cause significant concern if your own dog has just had puppies and you find her sleeping in feces.
+This is not the case with all mother dogs, but some canine moms will display this behavior, so it shouldn’t cause significant concern if your dog has just had puppies and you find her sleeping in feces.

 #7: They are masking the smell of their own natural aroma

 Occasionally, dogs will try to hide their identities.
-Normally, concealing their identities will provide them with a tactical edge in situations that might occur in the wild, yet domesticated dogs will often still replicate this behavior and displays these natural instincts.
+Normally, concealing their identities will provide them with a tactical edge in situations that might occur in the wild, yet domesticated dogs will often still replicate this behavior and display these natural instincts.

 So, to hide their scent, they may sleep in the same area where they poop.
-This throws off the typical way in which dogs will mark and check for certain scents, similarly to how dogs will roll or otherwise cover themselves in what we humans deem to be disgusting smells.
+This throws off the typical way in which dogs will mark and check for certain scents, similar to how dogs will roll or otherwise cover themselves in what we humans deem to be disgusting smells.

 #8: Medical issues

 Dogs might unknowingly or unintentionally relieve themselves due to certain medical conditions or other related problems.
-Conditions that can lead to unintended peeing or pooping in a dog may be bacterial, viral, or any numer of other diseases.
+Conditions that can lead to unintended peeing or pooping in a dog may be bacterial, viral, or any number of other diseases.
 However, if your dog is in the adult age range and otherwise healthy, uncontrollable bathroom activities are a cause for concern and should be brought to your veterinarian’s attention immediately.
-Any medical issue that causes unintentional and unexpected defecation can cause your dog to end up sleeping in their own feces.
+Any medical issue that causes unintentional and unexpected defecation can cause your dog to end up sleeping in their feces.

 If you suspect that your pooch is suffering from a medical condition that is causing him or her to defecate or pee on their dog bed, any bedding surrounding it, or a place in the home where they commonly sleep or rest, be sure to consult your veterinarian immediately.